matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/14 Test Levels - Component (Unit) Testing.md

 * AKA Unit testing, Module testing
 * Focuses on software components that are separately testable
-* Components are tested in isolation and stubs and drivers are used to mimic the interface between components
+* Components are tested in isolation & stubs & drivers are used to mimic the interface between components
-* **Test harness** - A test environment comprised of stubs and drivers needed to execute a test – find middleware issues
+* **Test harness** - A test environment comprised of stubs & drivers needed to execute a test – find middleware issues
 * Automated component regression is very important

 ### Objectives
 * Reducing risk
-* Verifying whether the functional and non-functional behaviour of the component is as designed and specified
+* Verifying whether the functional & non-functional behaviour of the component is as designed & specified
 * Building confidence in the quality of the component
 * Finding defects in the component
 * Preventing defects from getting into higher test levels